yiisoft/validator/docs/guide/en/configuring-rules-via-php-attributes.md

 }
 ```

-In this case the set of rules for `Truck` will be:
+In this case the set of rules for `Truck` class will be:

 ```php
 use Yiisoft\Validator\Rule\BooleanValue;